oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Verify the expected messages are on the queues

-   Connect to the database as the `account user` and issue this SQL statement to check the payloads of the messages on the deposits queue:
+   Connect to the database as the `account` (password `Welcome12343##`) and issue this SQL statement to check the payloads of the messages on the deposits queue:

     ```sql
     SQL> <copy>select qt.user_data.text_vc from deposits_qt qt;</copy>